Zuehlke/SHMACK/README.md

 	so you don't need to store them for SHMACK.
 	The only case in which you may need some AWS credentials otherwise, may probably be to copy data from S3.
 	Make sure you always perform this as one-time operations you do not need to commit!
+* Optional: For the impatient, you may now directly proceed with [Stack Creation](#stackCreation) and setup your IDE while CloudFormation takes place which will take some minutes anyway.

 ### Download, install, and configure Eclipse for the use in SHMACK
 * Download `Eclipse IDE for Java EE Developers` as 64 bit for Linux from https://www.eclipse.org/downloads/